gregoryfoo95/Eeveelution/README.md

 # **Future Works**

-- Allow the rendered gameboard to cater for scalable size increment/reduction on HTML and CSS
 - Include timer function to increase difficulty for user
 - Link up with backend and database for scoreboard tracking
 - Perform animations for flush/merge and addition of new "Pokeball" tile.
-- Writing cleaner code logic using Functional Programming
+- Writing cleaner code logic using Functional Programming & employing Dependency Injection for easier unit testing